How to Handle a TEFL Job Interview

 The 10 Most Important Questions to Ask

-If you are a new teacher or even an experienced teacher who hasn't taught in a foreign setting before, there are certain things you need to know in order to gauge the desirability of a TEFL job.
+If you are a new teacher or even an experienced teacher who hasn't taught in a foreign setting before, there are certain things you need to know in order to gauge the desirability of an opportunity before you go on your TEFL job interview.

 a new teacher.
 Two preps is probably the ideal.